 So without further ado...

-“This is the classic ragù that my grandmother taught me: a delicious, versatile sauce that can be used in many ways.
-Added to lasagne, any type of pasta, served with meatballs…” Lella from Cuoche in Vacanza
+“This is the classic ragù that my grandmother taught me: a delicious, versatile sauce that can be used in many ways. ” Lella from Cuoche in Vacanza

 Via ferrata means “iron path” and it’s an adventure sport that began as a survival mechanism during the dubiously named Great War.